b-husein/SQL-for-data-analysis/README.md

 7.)
 Run `pg_restore --create --db_name=postgres --username=postgres parch_and_posey_db`

-**NOTE: The data dump file and the above commands works well with PostgreSQL (may or may not work with MySQL and others).**
+8.)
+Run pgAdmin and look up for Parch and Posey Database;

 Now, SQL commands can be used to explore the dataset and run queries on it.

 </br>
-Here is the schema of the database used for all the queries.
+Here is the schema of the database used for all the queries. </br>

 ![](schema.png)